 - Close the Power Options window when done.

 2. Perform a Full Shutdown

 - Right-click on your Desktop.

-- For Type the location of the item input this:
+- Copy the text below in the Type the location of the item space:

 - Click Next.

 - Name the shortcut as you want and click on Finish.

 - Pin the shortcut to your start menu, and you’re ready.